Type4ny-Project/Type4ny/packages/misskey-js/etc/misskey-js.api.md

 import type { AuthenticationResponseJSON } from '@simplewebauthn/types';
 import { EventEmitter } from 'eventemitter3';
 import { Options } from 'reconnecting-websocket';
-import type { PublicKeyCredentialRequestOptionsJSON as PublicKeyCredentialRequestOptionsJSON_2 } from '@simplewebauthn/types';
+import type { PublicKeyCredentialRequestOptionsJSON } from '@simplewebauthn/types';
 import _ReconnectingWebSocket from 'reconnecting-websocket';

 // Warning: (ae-forgotten-export) The symbol "components" needs to be exported by the entry point index.d.ts